Data-Visualization-Intro/4-D3-scatterplot/readme.md

 ## Step Five: Draw Data

-We'' discuss data joins - one of the trickiest parts of d3, and necessary for updating our charts & binding our visualization to data.
+We'll discuss data joins - one of the trickiest parts of d3, and necessary for updating our charts & binding our visualization to data.

 Drawing our scatter plot dots will be different from how we drew our timeline.
 Instead of one line covering all the data points we want one element per data point.